 - If you always play an intro or solo for the same length, you can insert blank lines into your lyrics at those places.

-- You can assign a remote control ation to pause and resume auto-scrolling as you play.
+- You can assign a remote control action to pause and resume auto-scrolling as you play.
 This is useful if you want to pause during solos.

 - You can also assign an app control action to manually scroll up or down, to adjust the auto-scroll position while it's running.

-- For more manual control, you can add page markers to your document or lyrics, then assign a remote control ation to jump to the next or previous marker.
+- For more manual control, you can add page markers to your document or lyrics, then assign a remote control action to jump to the next or previous marker.
 Then you could, for example, press a foot switch each time you want to advance to the next verse.

 - The most sophisticated option is to record an automation track, which can include a series of auto-scroll starts and stops, jumps to markers or jumps to any position.
 You could even use automation tracks to jump backwards to repeat an earlier verse.
 However, using automation tracks require that you play a song with the same arrangement at the same tempo each time.